Chair's Message - Dr. Kenneth Rock

 Research in the Department is focused in two major areas.
 One of these areas is Immunobiology and Immunopathology.
 This effort is centered in the Basic Science Division and is internationally recognized.
 The second area is in the development of diagnostics for human disease.
 This effort is centered in the Divisions of Anatomic Pathology and Clinical Pathology and has been highly successful in the development of new tests and biomarkers and translating them into clinical practice.

 In clinical care, we are the dominant provider of diagnostic services in Central Massachusetts.
-We provide these services not only to the UMass Major Hospitals but also to many other of the regional hospitals, clinics and physician offices.
-Our volumes are high (~55,000 surgical specimens, ~65,000 cytologies, and ~15,000,000 laboratory tests per year).
+We provide these services not only to the UMass Memorial Health Care System and its 6 central and affiliated hospitals but also more broadly to clinics and physician offices throughout Massachusetts through a partnership with Quest Diagnostics.
+Our case volumes are high (~70,000 surgical specimens, ~55,000 cytologies, and ~6,000,000 laboratory tests per year).
 With these volumes and because we are the major academic regional center we see a very rich spectrum of cases including the rare and complex.
 This volume and case mix are important for training, research and maintaining and developing our clinical expertise.

-To learn more about us I invite you to further visit our developing Web site.
+To learn more about us I invite you to further visit our Web site.

 Dr. Kenneth Rock